Zemmour, French far-right pundit, launches presidential run | Politics

 - France

-Name-dropping Joan of Arc, Napoleon Bonaparte, Gen Charles de Gaulle and others who shaped France's history, Zemmour announced his candidacy in a pre-recorded video, reading from notes and speaking into a large microphone.
-The pose evoked imagery of radio addresses that De Gaulle famously delivered during World War II as he urged France to rally to his call against Nazi Germany.
+Name-dropping Joan of Arc, Napoléon Bonaparte, Gen. Charles de Gaulle and others who shaped France's history, Zemmour announced his candidacy for the April election in a pre-recorded video, reading from notes and speaking into a large microphone.
+The pose evoked imagery of radio addresses that De Gaulle famously delivered during World War II, urging France to rally against Nazi Germany.

-But the message Zemmour delivered was far from that of the wartime leader who later served as president from 1959-1969.
-Along with images of people on filthy streets and in ramshackle shantytowns, he drove home his view of France as a country mortally threatened by immigration and “in the process of disappearing”.
+Other images showed Paris streets filled with Muslims kneeling down in prayer.
+Images of women protesting, some with breasts bared, were cut with violent scenes of people attacking police.

 “It is no longer time to reform France but to save it,'' Zemmour said.
 “That is why I have decided to stand in the presidential election.”
-He warned supporters to brace for a bruising campaign.
+With some immediately criticizing the contents and messaging of the video, Zemmour warned supporters to brace for a bruising campaign.

 “They will tell you that you are racist,'' he said.
 “They will say the worst things about me.''
-Zemmour joins a crowded spectrum of candidates, from far left to far right.
-President Emmanuel Macron is expected to seek a second term but hasn't yet declared his candidacy.
+Zemmour joins a crowded spectrum of candidates, from far-left to far right.
+President Emmanuel Macron is expected to seek a second term but he has yet to declare his candidacy.

+Polls have for months given the president a sizeable but not impregnable lead over Marine Le Pen, the far-right leader roundly beaten by Macron in the presidential run-off in 2017.
+The 2022 campaign seemed likely to be a sequel of that battle before Zemmour started siphoning off Le Pen supporters.
+The campaign launch video left many questions unanswered about Zemmour's election platform.
+He didn't mention France's resurgent coronavirus pandemic, which has so far killed 119,000 people.
+He spoke of creating jobs, building France's industries and reducing its debts but didn't say how.
+Macron's interior minister, Gerald Darmanin, called the video “absolutely revolting.”
+The group SOS Racisme said Zemmour's video demonstrated “pathological racism.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)